yoodame/fulcro-with-gluestack-ui/README.md

 npx gluestack-ui init
 ```

 2. Install Expo dependencies.
-We will install these via expo so things are properly linked (`npx expo install ...`):
+We will install these via expo so things are properly linked:
 ```shell
 npx expo install expo-splash-screen npx expo install expo-status-bar
 ```

-3. Gluestack uses Typescript so we will have to configure Expo to work with Typescript and transpile files to CommonJS.
+3. Gluestack uses Typescript so we will have to configure Expo to work with TypeScript and transpile files to CommonJS.
 Read more about [using TypeScript with Expo](https://docs.expo.dev/guides/typescript/).

 > Hat-tip: Consider adding components/**/*.tsx and components/**/*.ts files in your `expo_app/.gitignore` file to avoid clutter.
 Also, add `app/` to avoid committing the shadow-cljs compiled files.